 - Cook your spouse's favorite meal and invite loved ones over to enjoy it with you.

 - Acknowledge the little daily moments that remind you of him.

 No one understands grieving a spouse as much as someone else who has experienced the same situation.
 This is why organizations around the United States have grief support groups available for spouses.
 In the support groups, you'll be able to listen to others who are feeling the same as you do right now.
 Plus, you'll hear from others who are a bit further along with their grieving process, which will help you because they can provide tips.
 To find a support group in your area, you can ask the funeral home director, your local social services or even your physician.
-You can also use the searchable database of the Association of Death Education and Counseling to find a counselor in your area that specializes in helping the grieving.
+You can also use the searchable database of the Psychology Today to find a counselor in your area that specializes in helping the grieving.

 - Try equine therapy if you love animals.
 It's a unique and beautiful way to process your grief.
 Equine therapists can be found at EAGLA.

 - Speak with an individual grief counselor to help you work through your emotions.